 - What Is The Health And Safety At Work Act?

-- Can I Sue My Employer For A Health And Safety Breach?
+- How Long Do I Have To Claim For A Breach Of Health And Safety Law?

 - Claims For Health And Safety Breaches In A Public Place